Why theater is therapy for these kids

 - Performance can boost language learning for kids with hearing difficulties

-- Early intervention means better speech outcomes for hearing-impaired children
+- Early intervention means better speech outcomes for children with hearing loss.

 Culver City, California (CNN)Twenty years ago, Michelle Christie directed a stage performance.
-The actors were all hearing-impaired students.
+The actors were all students with hearing loss.

 As a teacher, Christie had been helping them learn to speak -- and listen.
 Theater, she realized, brought a noticeable improvement in their oral language skills and self-esteem.